-1 SECTION 1.
-Chapter 6A of the General Laws is hereby amended by inserting after 2 section 16CC the following section:- 3 Section 16DD. (a) As used in this section the following words shall have the following 4 meanings unless the context clearly requires otherwise:- 5 "Program record", any record, report, claim, document or information reported to the 6 reporting program or information related to the identity of an individual making a report to the 7 reporting program.
-8 "Reporting program", the statewide anonymous reporting program established pursuant 9 to this section.
-10 "School", shall include but not be limited to, a school administered by a school 11 department of a city or town or regional school district, a county agricultural school, a school 12 offering approved vocational-technical education as defined under section 1 of chapter 74, a virtual school pursuant to section 94, a recovery high school pursuant to section 91, a commonwealth charter school or Horace Mann charter school established pursuant to section 89, an education collaborative established pursuant to section 4E of chapter 40 or an approved private day or residential school that accepts, through agreement with a school committee, a child requiring special education pursuant to section 10 of chapter 71B.
+- SECTION 1.
+Chapter 6A of the General Laws is hereby amended by inserting after - 2 section 16FF the following section:- - 3 Section 16GG. (a) As used in this section the following words shall have the following - 4 meanings unless the context clearly requires otherwise: - 5 "Program record", any record, report, claim, document or information reported to the - 6 reporting program or information related to the identity of an individual making a report to the - 7 reporting program. - 8 "Reporting program", the statewide anonymous reporting program established pursuant - 9 to this section. - "School", shall include but not be limited to, a school administered by a school - department of a city or town or regional school district, a county agricultural school, a school offering approved vocational-technical education as defined under section 1 of chapter 74, a virtual school pursuant to section 94, a recovery high school pursuant to section 91, a commonwealth charter school or Horace Mann charter school established pursuant to section 89, an education collaborative established pursuant to section 4E of chapter 40 or an approved private day or residential school that accepts, through agreement with a school committee, a child requiring special education pursuant to section 10 of chapter 71B.

-18 (b) The secretary of health and human services shall establish, administer and make 19 available to all schools a statewide anonymous reporting program that shall allow any person to 20 report anonymously about unsafe, harmful, dangerous, life-threatening, violent or unlawful 21 activity that occurs or is threatened on school property or that relates to an enrolled student or 22 school personnel.
-To fulfill the requirements of this section, the secretary shall operate or hire an 23 organization to operate the reporting program; provided, however, that if the secretary hires an 24 organization to operate the reporting program, the secretary shall be responsible for the 25 continued administrative oversight of the reporting program and the reporting program shall 26 provide for a means for the secretary to review information related to the operation of the 27 program.

-(c) The secretary of health and human services shall, in consultation with the executive office of public safety and security, the office of the attorney general, the department of elementary and secondary education and any other agencies the secretary deems necessary, promulgate regulations necessary for the administration of the reporting program and the implementation of this section, including, but not limited to, provisions to prevent disparate school discipline and law enforcement impacts on protected classes of students.
+- (b) The secretary of health and human services shall establish, administer and make available to all schools a statewide anonymous reporting program that shall allow any person to report anonymously about unsafe, harmful, dangerous, life-threatening, violent or unlawful activity that occurs or is threatened on school property or that relates to an enrolled student or school personnel.
+To fulfill the requirements of this section, the secretary shall operate or hire an organization to operate the reporting program; provided, however, that if the secretary hires an organization to operate the reporting program, the secretary shall be responsible for the continued administrative oversight of the reporting program and the reporting program shall provide for a means for the secretary to review information related to the operation of the program. - (c) The secretary of health and human services shall, in consultation with the executive office of public safety and security, the office of the attorney general, the department of elementary and secondary education and any other agencies the secretary deems necessary, promulgate regulations necessary for the administration of the reporting program and the implementation of this section, including, but not limited to, provisions to prevent disparate school discipline and law enforcement impacts on students in any protected class identified in any policy of the department, district or school or in federal or state law.